What Are the Benefits of Spinal Decompression?

 Spinal decompression treatment aims to relieve pressure throughout your spinal canal reducing persistent lower back pain, lower body fatigue, and other severe symptoms caused by spinal stenosis.

 Facet syndrome, or discomfort at any of the movable facet joints that connect your vertebrae, is mainly the result of age-related wear and stress.
-It can happen when a joint wears down and crushes a spinal disc or when a weak or damaged disc collapses and causes your bones to grind against each other.
+This happens when a joint wears down and crushes a spinal disc.
+Also, when a weak or damaged disc collapses and causes your bones to grind against each other.